 Blog

-The Difference Between Patent and Trade Secret Litigation
+Understanding the Difference Between Patent and Trade Secret Litigation

 When it comes to safeguarding intellectual property (IP), businesses often weigh the options between patent and trade secret litigation.
 While both serve to protect valuable assets, the litigation landscape for each is markedly different.
 Patent and trade secret litigation is gaining attention over other types of IP disputes, attracting the interest of both legal professionals and businesses.